Commonly Confused Words Quiz

 Explanation

 When "your" boyfriend moves out of town without telling you, it indicates that there are issues in the relationship.
-The possessive pronoun "your" suggests that the boyfriend belongs to the person being referred to in the sentence.
-Therefore, if he moves away without informing them, it implies a lack of communication and trust in the relationship.
+The possessive pronoun "your" suggests that the boyfriend belongs to the person being spoken to in the sentence.
+Therefore, if he moves away without informing them, it implies a lack of communication and trust in the

 Rate this question: